xlatbptr/MandelbrotOS/README.md

 - `sysfetch` : neofetch but it's in the kernel
 - `reboot` : reboot the system
 - `bsod` : kernel panic the system
-- `mandlebros` : show mandlebros background
+- `mandlebrot` : show mandlebrot background
 - `ctheme` : change the theme with the following
   - legacy :
   ![image legacy](./screen/legacy.png)